VOLTTRON/volttron/docs/source/setup/RabbitMQ/Multi-Platform-RMQ-CSR-Walkthrough.rst

 The following conventions/assumptions are made for the rest of this document:

   - Commands should be run from the VOLTTRON root
-  - VOLTTRON_HOME will use the default: $HOME/.volttron
-  - Default vip port shall be used: 22916
-  - HTTPS port shall be 8443
+  - Default values are used for VOLTTRON_HOME($HOME/.volttron), vip port (22916), HTTPS port (8443), rabbitmq ports( 5671 for amqps and 15671 for RabbitMQ management interface).
+If using different VOLTTRON_HOME or ports, please replace accordingly.
   - Replace central, node-zmq and node-rmq with your own hostnames.
-  - RabbitMQ instances will use default ports - 5671 (for SSL), 15671 (for RabbitMQ management interface)

 The following will use vcfg (volttron-cfg) to configure the individual platforms.